 Most of that spectacular coast consisted of rocks and mountains.

 And so the beach where were staying – an ellipse of sand lapped by clear blue waters – was a rare gem.

 And it wasn’t yet overdeveloped.

-The hotel was pretty basic.
-It badly needed renovating.
-There were twelve rooms.
-The rooms were very small but they had their own cooking facilities and oddly enough, very large balconies.
-We were on the second story at the front.
-As long as the weather was sunny, the balcony was a fine place to spend time; we had a view of the beach and the ocean, and the high rocky promontories at either end of the bay.
+The hotel was basic; the rooms were very small but they had their own cooking facilities – and very large balconies – the idea being that in summer, people wanted to spend most of their time outside.
+We were on the second story at the front and as long as the weather was sunny, the balcony was a fine place to spend time; we had a view of the beach and the ocean, and the high rocky promontories at either end of the bay.

 The autumn nights on the beach were too beautiful to miss.

-The sea, the sound of lapping waves, a sky dotted with stars.
+The sea, the sound of lapping waves, a sky ablaze with stars.

 They were a part of our experience of that fleeting time in autumn on the south coast of Crete.

 Every night they appeared and came and sat next to us.
 Regular as clock-work.

 One cat, the younger of the two, was completely white.